 The defense may be able to attack the results of the breath or blood test by challenging the admissibility of the results.
 The defense may also be able to demonstrate how a driver was experiencing a rising blood alcohol, which would mean that his or her test results would have reflected a higher BAC at the time of testing than at the time of driving.
 In addition, the defense will be able to carefully examine the incident reports and all DUI discovery for any errors that may prove fatal to the prosecution’s case.

 Defendants who are involved in DUI collisions can face increased penalties and will have to pay restitution to any and all victims as a condition of probation.
-When a DUI collision results in injury to another person, the defendant can be charged with DUI causing injury pursuant to California Vehicle Code Section 23153.
+When a collision results in injury to another person and the driver was under the influence, the defendant can be charged with DUI causing injury pursuant to California Vehicle Code Section 23153.
 This is a “wobbler” offense that can be charged as either a felony or a misdemeanor.

-Los Angeles DUI trial attorney Kraut enjoys a reputation among prosecutors, judges, and defense attorneys as a top notch trial attorney.
+Los Angeles DUI lawyer Kraut enjoys a reputation among prosecutors, judges, and defense law firms as a top notch trial lawyer.
 Mr. Kraut knows how police and prosecutors investigate and compile cases against you.
 He knows that you do not want to go to jail or lose your job or standing in the community.
 Michael Kraut now uses all of these skills, connections, and tenacity to defend individuals and corporations investigated and charged with a crime.

-It is critical that you speak with a respected DUI lawyer in Los Angeles if you have been arrested for or charged with a DUI offense.
+It is critical that you speak with a respected Los Angeles DUI lawyer if you have been arrested for or charged with Driving Under the Influence.
 Michael Kraut is a former Deputy District Attorney with over 14 years of prosecutorial experience who is highly respected by judges, prosecutors and law enforcement officers for his in-depth knowledge of DUI law and unmatched litigation skills.
-Mr. Kraut is a top-rated LA DUI attorney who works hard to ensure his clients receive the best defense possible.
+Mr. Kraut is a top-rated Los Angeles DUI attorney who works hard to ensure his clients receive the best defense possible.

-For more information about DUI, and to schedule your free consultation, contact Mr. Kraut can be reached 24/7 or through our online contact form.
+For more information and to schedule your free consultation, contact Mr. Kraut can be reached 24/7 or through our online contact form.